 2. Walk through life together.

 We don't all live right around the building we worship in.
 That can be a challenge.
 So, we're discovering different ways to connect with each together beyond our joint worship time.
-And when we serve others, we want to do that with others, too.
+When we serve others, we want to do that with each other.
 We're stronger Jesus followers when we're together.

 3. Love our neighbors deeply.